A Generic Overview of Google Drive Video Editor

 For serious Google Drive Video Editor usage, you could benefit from:

-- Peripherals: Such as cameras, microphones, or backup drives, depending on how in-depth you want to go with Google Drive Video Editor.
+- Peripherals: Such as cameras, microphones, or backup drives, depending on how far you want to go with Google Drive Video Editor.

 Skill Development

-Google Drive Video Editor can be upgraded by focusing on a few areas:
+Google Drive Video Editor can be mastered by focusing on a few competencies:

 - Understanding Basics – Familiarize yourself with default features.